-1) Simulation Setup: In our simulation, a total number of 1000 users are deployed.
+1) Simulation Setup: Since the main purpose of our simulation is to evaluate the effectiveness of our trust model in a hostile environment, we first test the case where there is no trusted mobile users.
+In our simulation, a total number of 1000 users are deployed.
 All users are traveling with a random mobility model.
 In each STP proof collection event, a random prover is selected among all the users.
-The selection of witnesses is modeled by a Gaussian distribution with default mean (μ_w) of 5 and default standard deviation (σ_w) of 2.
+The selection of witnesses is modeled by a Gaussian distribution with default mean $(\mu_w)$ of 5 and default standard deviation $(\sigma_w)$ of 2.
 The percentage of colluding attackers (PC) among these users is varied from 1% to 10%.
-We allow all the attackers to find each other through a hidden channel and form a collusion
+We allow all the attackers to find each other through a hidden channel and form a collusion group.

-(a) BA under different trust consolidation func- (b) BA under different percentage of colluding (c) BA under different number of witnesses attackers and collusion tendency group.
 Whenever an attacker needs to get a fake STP proof, he/she seeks assistance from random witnesses in the collusion group, in order to maximize his/her own entropy by making his SPT proof generation patten as unpredictable as possible within the collusion group.
 Each attacker is configured with a collusion tendency (CT) in the range of (0, 1], which represents the attacker's probability of launching a collusion for each of his/her STP proof collection event.
 In our experimental tests, we vary some critical parameters to see their impact on the performance.
 Default settings are used for parameters that are not under test.
 Table II summarizes our default settings.